 This page pulls together information on when, how much and how often Moncton, New Brunswick has snow.

 There are data and descriptions here of how many days it snows and the total amount of snowfall that Moncton usually gets.
 There are also monthly and yearly counts of the days that the city normally has heavy snowstorms and deep snow accumulated on the ground.
 Plus there's information on when the city can expect its first and last snowfalls of the season.

-All the numbers are long-term historical averages based on weather data gathered from 1981 to 2010 near the University of Moncton.
+The first set of monthly snow totals are averages for 2010 to 2019 recorded at Moncton International Airport.
+All the other numbers are long-term historical averages based on weather data gathered from 1981 to 2010 near the University of Moncton.

 How Often it Snows in Moncton